Yememachine/Ultrakill-Programming-Art/README.md

 # Ultrakill-Programming-Art
-If you want to see the code, download processing 4 https://processing.org/download
+If you want to run the code, download processing 4 https://processing.org/download